GUIDES: Selecting Your Location

 It may seem that we’ve put the cart before the horse here and gotten carried away talking about selecting the right equipment before we’ve even considered the right location.
 Most of our clients don’t have the time to fully know what their equipment needs are before looking for a building.
 However, it really helps understanding what equipment you need because knowing you want a 20’ tall still before signing a lease on a cramped downtown shopping center where building height is limited to 18’ is going to cause a big problem.

 We recommend the equipment selection be done first because then we know how much power, water, gas we will need in our distillery and can understand if we are going to need major modifications to a building.
-It’s also helpful in knowing if you’re operation will stay under the MAQs or if you have no choice but to sprinkler the entire facility.
-These can be major construction costs to discover after you have purchased a building or signed a lease, and we’ve seen many clients who have to compromise what they want to do with their distillery in order to fit into a building and, oftentimes, that unfortunately means changing the business plan too.
+It’s also helpful in knowing if your operation will stay under the MAQs or if you have no choice but to sprinkler the entire facility.
+These can be major construction costs to discover after you have purchased a building or signed a lease, and we’ve seen many clients who have to compromise what they want to do with their distillery in order to fit into a building and, oftentimes, that unfortunately, means changing the business plan too.

 The first thing to look for when you are trying to find a building is what your local zoning department will consider your distillery.
 It is good to sit down with zoning officials or your your local Chamber of Commerce early in the process to understand how they are going to view your business.
 If you want your distillery to be located downtown, it’s good to make sure that they won’t consider all distilleries as industrial activity.
 This is also a good time to get the city government excited about your project (i.e. the jobs you will be creating and the contributions to the local economy you’ll be making).
 Once you understand where you can be located, the next step will be to start looking for a building.